Paul Robinson (Neighbours): Cancer misdiagnosis

 In 2015, producers decided to explore a false cancer storyline for Paul.
 The storyline sees Dr Nick Petrides (Damien Fotiou) pretend Paul has cancer in order to help him open up his own cancer treatment centre.
 The storyline was first teased by the serial's executive producer, Jason Herbison, during the show's 30th anniversary.
 He told Digital Spy, "We have a huge storyline for Paul coming out of the 30th week in Australia, involving Dr Nick Petrides.
 This will play out over a period of time and will see Paul at his most vulnerable."
 Herbison teased that Paul would make "big, irreversible decisions which will have a big bearing on his future."
 Fotiou had also initially said of his character before the storyline's unravelling, "His intentions are certainly noble, however all is not what it appears, and I love the way the story unfolds - there's a lot of surprises."
 Dennis branded it a "massive storyline" that continues for a "significant amount of time".
 Dennis revealed that director and former cast member Scott Major was "gobsmacked" upon seeing the false diagnosis.
 Dennis called the plot a "big, big journey" for Paul that will enable viewers to "a very, very different side of Paul".
 He added that Paul will take fans"on a rollercoaster.
 We will see a dark and very vulnerable side of him."

 During a blood drive, Paul donates his blood and Nick alters the results of his blood test to indicate signs of leukaemia cancer after he is "initially furious" at Paul's discontinued support of his cancer centre.
 Paul is then delivered some "devastating news" from Nick, who tells him he has cancer.
 The storyline was used as a plot device for producers to reintroduce Paul's daughter, Amy (now Zoe Cramond), as Paul tries to contact her to inform her that he is dying.
 The storyline also coincided with Dennis' decision to shave his head for the Australian Childhood Foundation, which was "weaved seamlessly" into the plot as Paul decides to shave his head during his chemotherapy.
 Dennis said of having short hair, "This is freakishly short for me and I now can’t complain about having a bad hair day now.
 Now that I have the look, my ambition is for Paul to take on Walt in Breaking Bad."
-A writer from Tenplay also reported that the writers were initially panicked by Dennis' shortened hair, but the costume department had been "spending up big on hats" for Paul.
+A Tenplay journalist also reported that the writers were initially panicked by Dennis' shortened hair, but the costume department had been "spending up big on hats" for Paul.
 Nick is eventually caught out after "the truth slowly begins to unravel" and he is sent to prison.